envoyproxy/gateway/docs/latest/user/quickstart.md

 __Note:__ Refer to the [Compatibility Matrix](../intro/compatibility.rst) for supported Kubernetes versions.

+__Note:__ In case your Kubernetes cluster, does not have a LoadBalancer implementation, we recommend installing one so the `Gateway` resource has an Address associated with it.
+We recommend using [MetalLB](https://metallb.universe.tf/installation/).

 ## Installation

 Install the Gateway API CRDs and Envoy Gateway: